yfosp/start-here/README.md

-# Your First Open Source Project
+# Your First Open Source Project                                    /// info su come partecipare al tuo primo progetto open_source_ ///

 - New to Open Source Projects & not sure where to begin?
 - Fret not!